 At creation, God gave plants the ability to transform light into chemical energy; and since the 1700s, scientists have continuously marveled at this amazing process, spending hundreds of thousands of lab hours examining the chemical reactions that make this tranformation possible.

-Three hundred years later, photosynthesis still hasn’t been copied.
+Three hundred years later, the efficient elegance of photosynthesis still hasn’t been copied.

 The difficulty lies in the water itself.
 H2O is a very stable molecule and requires a great deal of energy to split into oxygen and hydrogen gas.
 The hydrogen gas could serve as a clean, burnable fuel, but researchers have yet to discover an artificial and efficient way to obtain it.